TeachersFirst's Bullying and Cyberbullying Prevention Resources

 In the ClassroomThis site is an excellent resource for teaching and reinforcing online safety lessons.
 View on your interactive whiteboard as a class either in one session or several smaller sessions/lessons.
 Assign students to become experts on one safety concern and share an explanation about it with the class.
 Enhance learning by having students create a simple infographic sharing what they learn using Venngage reviewed here.
 Be sure to share with parents at an Open House or through your classroom website.

 Grades3 to 8

 In the ClassroomCreate a class account and allow students to explore the site and use the interactives throughout the year.
 Create a link to games or videos for students to access at home.
-Challenge students to create a talking avatar using a photo or other image (legally permitted to be reproduced).
+Enhance learning and challenge students to create a talking avatar using a photo or other image (legally permitted to be reproduced).
 The avatars can be used to explain one important step in cyber safety.
-Use a site such as Speechable, reviewed here.
+Use a site such as Blabberize, reviewed here.
 Share this site with parents as an excellent resource to use at home.
 Why not have a cybersafety month throughout your school -- maybe early in the school year-- and encourage all parents to join in as part of a PTA/PTO event?